ppy/osu-wiki/wiki/History_of_osu!/2009/en.md

 ## January

-osu! makes its way to the iPhone as a port done by [nuudles](https://osu.ppy.sh/users/21312).
+osu! makes its way to the iPhone as a port done by ::nuudles::{ user-id=21312 }.
 The project was given its own [subforum](https://osu.ppy.sh/community/forums/47), now archived.[^iphone]

 ![](img/2009-01_01.jpg "osu! iPhone's Title screen")